A Practical Synthesis of Detecting AI-Generated Textual, Visual, and Audio Content: Detecting AI-Generated Text

 \subsubsection{Watermarking for AI text}

 Cooperative watermarking modifies text generation at token selection time, embedding an imperceptible pattern in the distribution of words or punctuation \cite{kirchenbauer2023watermark, sadasivan2023can}.
 A verifier can detect such patterns after the fact.
-While promising for major industrial LLMs that adopt the standard, watermarking fails if malicious or open-source models do not embed it, or if paraphrasing disrupts the signal \cite{hou2023semstamp, kuditipudi2023robust}.
+While promising for major industrial LLMs that adopt the standard, watermarking fails if malicious or open-source models do not embed it, or if paraphrasing disrupts the signal \cite{hou2023semstamp, kuditipudi2023robust, pruthi2024revisiting, zhao2024provable}.
+Complementary provenance standards (e.g., C2PA) aim to capture capture-chain information when available \cite{c2paSite}.